OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/find-variableset-variables-usage.md

 - Octopus API Key
 - Name of the space to search
 - Name of the library variable set to use
-- Boolean value for searching in a project's deployment processes
+- Boolean value to toggle searching in a project's deployment process
-- Boolean value for searching in a project's runbook processes
+- Boolean value to toggle searching in a project's runbook processes
-- A Path to export the results to a csv file
+- Optional path to export the results to a csv file

 ## Script